BerndiVader/MythicMobsQuestsModule/readme.md

 ### Changelog

+- 02.5.2018 Update: some more work on droptable issues.
 - 02.5.2018 Update: added requirement.
 - 02.5.2018 Update: added tag argument for reward to mark the item as questitem.
 - 01.5.2018 Update: fixed droptable conditions issue in reward.